 The Company is exposed to price risk with respect to equity and commodity prices.
 Equity price risk is defined as the potential adverse impact on the Company's earnings due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on earnings and economic value due to commodity price movements and volatilities.
-The Company closely monitors commodity prices (oil and natural gas), individual equity movements and the stock market in general to determine what course of action it should take.
+The Company closely monitors commodity prices (oil and natural gas), individual equity movements and the stock market in general to determine the appropriate course of action to be taken by the Company.